 - create a sense of community among the REU students and our own

 students and faculty.

-REU will also offer panels on graduate school and how to apply,
+REU also offers panels on graduate school and how to apply,

 be given on assorted topics of mathematics.
 Students will meet weekly